square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 ### Delete gift card

 The Square Gift Card API does not support deleting a gift card.
 However, in this application, this delete operation is done by unlinking the gift card from a customer using the [Unlink gift card from customer API](https://developer.squareup.com/reference/square/gift-cards-api/unlink-customer-from-gift-card).
-From the gift card's details page described above, you may delete a gift card if it has not been activated yet (no funds was ever added) by clicking on the ellipsis menu and clicking the _Delete card_ button.
+From the gift card's details page described above, you may delete a gift card if it has not been activated yet (no funds were ever added) by clicking on the ellipsis menu and clicking the _Delete card_ button.
 See code in [gift-card.js](https://github.com/square/connect-api-examples/blob/8db0b397f9c9245d7e9d78f1924f39f59f2a4de2/connect-examples/v2/node_gift-cards/routes/gift-card.js#L93)

 ```
 router.post("/:gan/delete", checkLoginStatus, checkCardOwner, checkPendingCard, async (req, res, next) => {